Markel Reed, a native of Charlotte,

 In March of 2020, Markel premiered Nkeiru Okoye's masterwork entitled Black Bottom with the Detroit Symphony.
 It is a musical depiction of a historically black community of the same name.

-In the Summer of 2019, he originated the role of “Chester” in the premiere of Terence Blanchard’s acclaimed opera Fire Shut up in my Bones with Opera Theatre of St. Louis.
+In the Summer of 2019, he originated the role of “Chester” in the premiere of Terence Blanchard’s acclaimed opera Fire Shut up in my Bones with Opera Theatre of Saint Louis.
 Following this, Mr. Reed had the pleasure of singing in the Metropolitan Opera's recent production of Porgy and Bess.

 As a member of Utah Opera’s Resident Artist Program, Mr. Reed performed the roles of Masetto in Don Giovanni, Dancaïre in Carmen, Kromov in The Merry Widow and covered the role of Brian Castner in the western premiere of Jeremy Howard Beck's The Long Walk.
 Mr. Reed was featured in a revue of original miniature operas as part of a collaboration between Utah Opera, the Bee (a story telling organization based in Salt Lake City) and local composers, entitled